Sign up today

 Not many walks begin this way with a journey to Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
 We hop aboard our tender from the beach, before setting sail across the Mercury Passage for Maria Island.
 This short morning sail brings us to the World Heritage listed convict site of Darlington.
 Once populated with prisoners, it is now home to an array of architectural relics and abundant wildlife.

 Today we venture 630m above sea level to the pinnacle of Bishop & Clerk, our highest climb.
 As we traverse the high cliff edge of Fossil Bay, we are afforded sweeping views toward Schouten Island and Freycinet Peninsula, a glimpse of the magnificent journey to come.
 Perched high atop the dolerite columns of the summit, we enjoy lunch, with time to ponder the beauty and isolation of this landscape.
-In the late afternoon, we retire to the comfort of our luxury yacht for pre-dinner nibbles and a delicious meal prepared by your guides.
+In the late afternoon, we retire to the comfort of our beautiful yacht for pre-dinner nibbles and a delicious meal prepared by your guides.

 Following a leisurely breakfast on board Lady Eugenie we set sail, leaving Maria Island and heading north on a 4-hour journey toward the spectacular Schouten Passage.
 Sailing past the large sedimentary deposits of Fossil Bay and the towering dolerite columns of Bishop & Clerk, we head towards a geological beauty - the pink granite boulders and mountains of the Freycinet Peninsula.
 Along the way, we get an up-close view of an Australian fur seal colony that makes its home on the rocky outcrop of Isle du Phoques.

 After dropping anchor, we disembark on the secluded Schouten Island for a scenic 3-hour walk, climbing to the top of Bear Hill.
 We can also opt for a more leisurely afternoon relaxing on-board or at the beach, with opportunities for snorkelling and swimming.